seed-run/homepage/_posts/2019-07-09-how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 ### 2. How to deploy to multiple AWS accounts

 You might be curious as to why we would want to deploy to multiple AWS accounts.
-It's good practice to keep your development and production environments in separate accounts.
+It's a good practice to keep your development and production environments in separate accounts.
 By separating them completely, you can secure access to your production environment.
 This will reduce the likelihood of accidentally removing resources from it while developing.

 To deploy to another account, repeat the earlier step of creating a **Development** context, and create a **Production** context with the AWS Access Key Id and Secret Access Key of your production AWS account.